diegochagas/masks/README.md

-# Masks Description
+# Masks

-Masks for inputs fields.
+Functions that creates masks for inputs fields in JavaScript.

-# Descrição em Português/Brasil:

-Máscaras para campos de input.
+## Technologies used

+- HTML
+- CSS
+- JavaScript